nizantz/India/README.md

 ├── ne_10m_admin_0_disputed_areas_scale_rank_minor_islands.shx
 ```

-3. Now we would work with the .shp files only (SHAPE files) to convert into JSON
+##Now we would work with the .shp files only (SHAPE files) to convert into JSON

-4. For this we need the following tools installed :
+For this we need the following tools installed :
-	(i) gdal (Geospatial Data Abstraction Library - http://www.gdal.org ) which would also install tool ogr2ogr (http://www.gdal.org/ogr2ogr.html)
+ * gdal (Geospatial Data Abstraction Library - http://www.gdal.org ) which would also install tool ogr2ogr (http://www.gdal.org/ogr2ogr.html)
 	```haskell
 	$brew install gdal
 	```

-	(ii) Install Topojson
+ * Install Topojson
 ```haskell
 	$npm install -g topojson
 ```